 This article exists because recently I’ve seen a lot of comments, in our other articles about PC games, saying things like “I’d love to play this game but my PC sucks.”
-My hope is to help people make PC gaming a reality rather than a wish.
+My hope is to help people make PC gaming - whether you use a killer desktop rig or the best gaming laptop - reality rather than a wish.
 It’s really not as great a barrier as it seems, and while yes, there are a number of pains-in-the-ass about PC gaming, my argument is that the end result is worth it.
 If you’re an “I just want to stick the disc in and play” person, there may be no hope for you in this department, but if you have even a tiny bit of “I like to tinker” in you, then PC gaming may just be very right for you.
 I’m a hardcore PC gamer, but not a snob – I own all three consoles, and until about ten years ago I was actually a console snob – I had no interest in PC gaming.
 It was Warcraft III that convinced me to buy a gaming PC, because I realized certain experiences can only be found on the PC.
 But there are plenty of other arguments for getting into PC gaming…

 Above: Only in Warcraft III can you control an undead, Egyptian giant-beetle known as the Crypt Lord while leading undead mummified spider-men into battle